Meet the MARS Ambassador Birds

 Western Screech Owl (Megascops kennicottii macfarlanei)

 Lanei arrived at MARS in March 2015 from the same research/breeding program as Otus Jr. when he was about 2 years old.
 He is always resistant to go to “work” and will hang upside down from his roof.
 But once his plans are foiled, he becomes very calm and enjoys having his picture taken!
 Like his roommate Otus Jr., he has a life expectancy of about 15 years and he eats 1 mouse each day and weighs 175 – 250 g.

 Barred Owl (Strix varia)

 Shakespeare was hit by a car in 2003.
 He lost his left eye and fractured his beak and sternum.
 It’s also believed that he has decreased or no hearing on his left side.
-He spent a year and a half in rehabilitation at the Orphan Wildlife Rehabilitation Society in Delta, British Columbia.
+He spent a year and a half in rehabilitation at the Orphaned Wildlife Rehabilitation Society in Delta, British Columbia.
 (O.W.L.)
 Wildlife caregivers determined his injuries would prevent him from fending for himself and so it was not possible to return him to the wild.

 Originally Shakespeare was adopted by MARS as a foster parent to younger Barred Owls.
 However, he wasn’t very good in this role.
 He started training to become an Ambassador bird in 2006 and made his first public appearance 6 months later!